JavierGalindo91/NYC-Collisions/data pipelines/Ingestion Pipelines/ReadME.md

  <br> </br>
 _________________________________________________________________
 # DAILY UPDATE DATA INGESTION PIPELINE
+We will deploy this data pipeline within the AWS cloud environment.
+It serves as an introduction to the Extract, Transform, Load (**_ETL_**) process for our application.

 This data pipeline is designed to perform the following actions:
 - **_Extract_** daily records from the Socrata API.
 - **_Transform_** and organize the raw data to match the S3 folder layout.
 - **_Load_** the processed dataset to S3 bucket: _**'nyc-application-collisions/collisions_processed_data'**_.

-We will implement this data pipeline via the AWS cloud environment.
-It is important to note that this script gives us an intro to the **_ETL_** process for our application.

 #### **Importing Libraries**
 Import necessary Python libraries and modules: including _time_, _pandas_, _logging_, _io_, _datetime_, _boto3_ for AWS interaction, and _Socrata_ for making requests to the Socrata API.